By Professor Doom

 The phenomenon on our campuses (and to some extent in our public schools as well) is called rapid onset gender dysphoria, ROGD.
 Basically, one day the girl wakes up and decides she’s supposed to be a boy, or vice versa.
 It supposedly just suddenly happens, completely unrelated to all the indoctrination fed to the child (supposedly), and we’re not just talking 2 year olds, here, but young women to went to prom and seemed perfectly happy with their gender identity, but then come back from a semester of college deciding they’re supposed to be males.

 her three best friends in high school all identified as transgender and then desisted.
-This affirms researcher Littman’s that “a process of ‘social and peer contagion’ may play a role.”
+This affirms researcher Littman’s conclusion that “a process of ‘social and peer contagion’ may play a role.”

 What, exactly, is happening in our public schools nowadays?
 You know, we could run a simple study comparing transsexuals in public schools to those in private schools, particularly those which don’t preach this ideology, and get some answers, I bet.
 I wonder why no such study has been done?